glarerena/w7d2-javascrip-quiz/README.md

 Tests - You can take the quiz yourself, and check out for the correct answers yourself on Google.

+.

+![quiz](https://github.com/glarerena/w7d2-javascrip-quiz/assets/147435514/672576b7-69ef-4ed1-a801-8312a538cc9a)

 Report - The html and css part was simple for me.
 I used a video of youtube, and followed a walkthrough.
 I was very comfortable with that part of the challenge.
 The javascript file I had to research up on prototypes, as it was my first time using them.
-I used iteration code throughout the file, I believe I would like to try and rewrite this quiz using recursion techniques in the future.
+I used iteration code throughout the file, I believe I would like to try and rewrite this quiz using recursion techniques in the future

-![quiz](https://github.com/glarerena/w7d2-javascrip-quiz/assets/147435514/672576b7-69ef-4ed1-a801-8312a538cc9a)